-The First-year Innovation and Research Experience, widely known as FIRE, is a new program being introduced at the Peter T. Paul College of Business and Economics during the 2015-2016 academic year.
+The First-year Innovation and Research Experience, widely known as FIRE, is a unique program introduced at the Peter T. Paul College of Business and Economics during the 2015-2016 academic year.
 The idea was first conceived as an extension of our Peer Advising program, and has been designed to expand upon the principles and mission of that program.

 FIRE is an integrated, team-based, and game-like experience, guided by alumni and peer mentors, for first-year students to engage in developing habits and strategies for success.
 Right now the world is facing problems that are complex, dynamic, and nonlinear--and active problem solvers are in high demand.
 FIRE charges first-year students to hit the ground running by assisting them in developing multidisciplinary solutions to real-world problems by employing emerging technologies.
 Through a series of challenges, guiding them from idea to execution, students will be develop business plans to be presented at a year end finale.